XDU-AI-LYYLab/EQNAS/README.md

 # Random situation description

-- In the script `dataset.py`, when creating the ship data loader and shuffling the ship data, a random number seed was set
+- In the script `dataset.py`, when creating the ship data loader and shuffling the ship data, a random number seed was set.
-- To ensure the randomness of mutation and crossover operations in quantum evolutionary algorithms, after setting the random number seed mentioned above, the random number seed was immediately reset at system time
+- To ensure the randomness of mutation and crossover operations in quantum evolutionary algorithms, after setting the random number seed mentioned above, the random number seed was immediately reset at system time.